 Luke Gillott, co-founder, Chi Impact Capital

-Luke’s thesis purports that over the past five decades, organisations have been operating with the sole focus of maximising profits and shareholder value, regardless of social and/or environmental externalities, resulting in a global economy that is currently failing to address today’s key challenges such as global warming, inequality, natural resource degradation and other market failures.
+Luke’s thesis purports that over the past five decades, organisations have been operating with the sole focus of maximising profits and shareholder value, regardless of social and environmental externalities.
+This has resulted in a global economy that is failing to address key challenges including global warming, inequality, and natural resource degradation.

 Why large public projects fail